kragen/dernocua/text/opamp-oscillators.md

-I was playing with Falstad’s simulator and managed to rig up [an analog oscillator with a single op-amp and a phase-delay network].
+I was playing with Falstad’s simulator and managed to rig up [an analog oscillator with a single op-amp and a phase-delay network][0].

     $ 1 0.0000049999999999999996 9.384708165144016 72 5 43 5e-11
     r 144 368 208 368 0 1000